Fist of Fear, Touch of Death: Criticism

-Fist of Fear, Touch of Death is routinely lambasted by fans of martial arts movies for its complete ignorance not only of the facts of Bruce Lee's life, but of its apathy towards the culture of China (karate and samurais are constantly referred to as being Chinese, even though they are actually Japanese).
-Fans are also usually disappointed to learn that Bruce Lee had no actual involvement in this film (it was released 7 years after his death), despite the fact that his face is invariably plastered on posters and DVD boxes for the film.
+Fist of Fear, Touch of Death is routinely lambasted by fans of martial arts movies for its complete ignorance of the facts of Bruce Lee's life and insensitivity toward the culture and history of China (karate and samurais are constantly referred to as being Chinese, even though they are actually Japanese).
+Fans are also usually disappointed to learn that Lee had no actual involvement in this film (it was released 7 years after his death), despite the fact that his face is invariably plastered on posters and DVD boxes for the film.

 A typical reaction comes from the website "Movies in the Attic":"I can't even explain how mind-bogglingly awful Fist Of Fear Touch Of Death is.
 The worst part is how it insults the intelligence of the viewer who has even mildly enjoyed a Bruce Lee movie.
 We hear Bruce Lee's grandpa was a samurai.(The fact that samurais were from Japan and Bruce Lee is Chinese notwithstanding) Just adds to the overall stupidity.
 Oh and then we get footage of Bruce Lee explaining to his mother that he beats people up because of his tradition of his samurai grandfather, what makes this movie so unbelievably bad is that this footage is shot like a soap opera and is then spliced in with a bad samurai movie.
 Actually I take that back the samurai movie maybe indeed good but taken in this direction it just shows adds up to the overall futile surroundings.
 Williamson is wasted, the tournament footage is lackluster and the Bill Louie cameo is just unbelievably stupid.
 This is without a doubt the worst movie I've ever seen."

 On his Bruceploitation website, "Keith" calls the film the worst Bruceploitation movie of all time.